BananoTime/mayo-reddit-tipbot/README.md

-`!mayo 1 This is great!`
+`!Mayo 1 `

-This will tip a redditor 1 MayoCoin. !mayo <amount> must be the first thing in your message OR the last thing.
-Such, this is also a valid tip:
+This will tip a redditor 1 MayoCoin. !Mayo <amount> must be at the beginning of your message OR at the end.
+For example, this is also a valid tip:

-`This is great! !mayo 1`
+`It's like magic !Mayo 1`

-Or from anywhere on reddit, you can tip a commenter by mentioning the tip bot:
+Or from anywhere on Reddit, you can tip a commenter by mentioning the tip bot: